mees/Adversarial-Skill-Networks/README.md

 </p>

 ## Reference
-If you find the code helpful please consider citing our work
+If you find the code helpful please consider citing the corresponding [paper](https://arxiv.org/pdf/1910.09430.pdf)
 ```
 @INPROCEEDINGS{mees20icra_asn,
   author = {Oier Mees and Markus Merklinger and Gabriel Kalweit and Wolfram Burgard},